 Call for papers

-We are looking for papers discussing industrial research and development, focusing on original, high quality, unpublished research and implementation experiences.
+We are looking for papers with high quality, original and unpublished research contributions.
 The Symposium will start on October 4, 2021 with a technical program, including vetted papers, invited talks, poster and panel discussions as well as collocated workshops.

 Download the ESORICS 2021 Call for Papers here.